External Ids for PHKB Gene

 GeneCards Summary for PHKB Gene

 PHKB (Phosphorylase Kinase, Beta) is a Protein Coding gene.
-Diseases associated with PHKB include phosphorylase kinase deficiency of liver and muscle, autosomal recessive and phkb-related phosphorylase kinase deficiency.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calmodulin binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
+Diseases associated with PHKB include phkb-related phosphorylase kinase deficiency and phosphorylase kinase deficiency of liver and muscle, autosomal recessive.
+Among its related pathways are Activation of cAMP-Dependent PKA and Metabolism.
+GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
 An important paralog of this gene is PHKA1.

 UniProtKB/Swiss-Prot for PHKB Gene